-Social work occupies a unique and critical place in the social sciences.
+A student takes notes while looking at a laptop screen.Social work occupies a unique and critical place in the social sciences.
 Social workers apply elements of other social sciences, including sociology, economics and psychology, along with topics such as public health and community development, to social issues at the community and individual levels.
 Once they’ve identified a social issue or problem, social workers strive to address it.
-Their work may involve advocating for change within a marginalized community or helping vulnerable people address various personal issues, such as mental health, domestic abuse, substance misuse and child neglect.
+Their work may involve advocating for change within a marginalized community or helping vulnerable people address personal issues such as mental health, domestic abuse, substance misuse and child neglect.

-Pursuing an MSW Without a BSW
+Can You Get an MSW Without a BSW?

 The Importance of an MSW Degree

 Earning an MSW does more than just advance an individual’s knowledge and skills.
 It can also unlock a wider range of potential career paths.
 Advanced careers such as a clinical social worker commonly require an MSW degree.
-Additionally, some professionals and organizations may prefer to hire MSW graduates for certain roles, even if the job description doesn’t list an advanced degree as a qualification.
+Additionally, some organizations may prefer to hire MSW graduates for certain roles, even if the job description doesn’t list an advanced degree as a qualification.

 Social Work Licensing Requirements